MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

 *  Red
 *  Tomorrow Night Blue

-For more information, navigate to [Apply color themes to Microsoft Edge DevTools][CustomizeDarkTheme].
+For more information, navigate to [Apply color themes to DevTools][CustomizeDarkTheme].

 ## Debug DOM node memory leaks with the new Detached Elements tool